umarhassan-mitodl/15.071-spring-2017/content/pages/an-introduction-to-analytics/understanding-food-nutritional-education-with-data-recitation/14-understanding-food-nutritional-education-with-data-recitation.md

 ---
 ## Video 2: Working with Data in R

 In this recitation, we'll be using the data {{% resource_link "15b9bfcb-9109-c3dc-dcd9-372740d5b7cb" "USDA (CSV)" %}}.
 Please download this dataset and save it to your computer in a location that you will remember.
-This data comes from the [USDA National Nutrient Database for Standard Reference.](https://agdatacommons.nal.usda.gov/)
+This data comes from the {{% resource_link "a1c78db8-bcb1-4a9d-8695-792fd5586159" "USDA National Nutrient Database for Standard Reference." %}}

 A script file with all of the R commands that will be used in this recitation can be downloaded here: {{% resource_link "15c14666-af82-15f8-a5cc-076653f6f408" "Unit1\_Recitation (R)" %}}.